-Level One reprimands will be placed in the student's file maintained in the Office of the Executive Vice President and Provost but will not be made public or attached to transcripts or other records.
-The Provost will notify the student in writing that such action has been taken.
+- Giving no credit for the assignment. - Reprimanding the student in writing.
+Level One reprimands will be placed in the student's file maintained in the Office of the Executive Vice President and Provost and in the office of the Dean of Students but will not be made public or attached to transcripts or other records.